joncamfield/satcommthreats/en.md

-In addition, due to the need for an outside, direct line of sight to the sky - combined with visually distinct features from cell phones and other equipment, sat phones and devices are difficult to conceal.
+In addition, due to the need for an outside, direct line of sight to the sky - combined with visually distinct features from cell phones and other equipment, satellite communication systems can be difficult to conceal.

 Device seizure (and the further impacts that can have) is a very real risk to consider.
-Devices can reveal your contact network, stored files, and recent call logs, as well as be used potentially to impersonate you to your contacts.
+Device siezure can reveal your contact network, stored files, and recent call logs, as well as be used potentially to impersonate you to your contacts.